Different types of contraceptives for preventing pregnancy

 Sterilization

 Both genders can undergo procedures that will reduce or eliminate their fertility permanently.
-These procedures are more than 99 per cent effective against pregnancy.
+These procedures are more than 99 percent effective against pregnancy.
 However, they won't protect partners against STIs.

-The men can undergo vasectomy, which involves the total or partial removal of the vas deferens (the tubes that carry the sperms).
+People assigned male at birth can undergo vasectomy, which involves the total or partial removal of the vas deferens (the tubes that carry the sperms).
 It can be reversed in some cases; however, fertility may not be fully restored.

-On the other hand, women can undergo tubal ligation where the fallopian tubes will be sealed or clamped.
+On the other hand, women can undergo tubal ligation, where the fallopian tubes will be sealed or clamped.
 Effects of this are usually permanent; however, there are sporadic cases where the tubes reconnect, leaving chances for pregnancy.

-The fertile phase coincides with ovulation which is the monthly release of an egg from the ovary.
+The fertile phase coincides with ovulation, which is the monthly release of an egg from the ovary.
 It lasts for about 6 to 9 days in each monthly cycle.

 You can learn all about the menstrual cycle and track your cycle if you want to try this contraception method.